Tenant Screening: Everything You Need to Know

 Rather than taking an SSN to run a credit check, use a service that allows the tenant to submit their identification information directly (it’s probably better for their credit score anyway).
 And if you’ve heard you need either a driver’s license or social security number to collect in the case of an eviction, this is actually not the case.
 In the event that you win an eviction judgement, the judge can force disclosure of the SSN for collection purposes – no need to have it on file beforehand.

 As we’ve covered above, charging tenants for applications does run the risk of scaring off some potential candidates, but that risk is negligible.
 Charging a tenant is an excellent way to offset your costs and root out the serious applicants from those that are not.

-One thing to keep in mind: some states have rules regarding how much you as a landlord can charge for an application, and whether or not you can profit from that money.
+One thing to keep in mind: some states, such as California, have rules regarding how much you as a landlord can charge for an application, and whether or not you can profit from that money.
 Be sure to check your state laws or consult with a local lawyer before you take any action that may put you on the wrong side of the law.

 Avoiding Fair Housing Discrimination While Screening Tenants

 Speaking of staying on the right side of the law, understanding Federal Fair Housing laws and how to avoid violations is critical when constructing your tenant screening policy.
 If you’re not familiar, the Federal Fair Housing Act was written into law in 1968.
 It guarantees the right of all renters to choose housing free from unlawful discrimination.
 To avoid ambiguity, the FHA further defines seven protected classes: Race, Color, Religion, National Origin, Sex, Familial Status, and Disability.
 State laws often expand on these classes, adding sexual orientation, gender identity, age, source of income, marital status, and other protected classes.